Open Now — 24/7 Plumbing

 Adequate rainwater drainage is crucial for safeguarding buildings from water damage.
 Well-designed gutters and downspouts channel rainwater away from foundations, walls, and roofs.
 This prevents water from seeping into cracks and causing leaks, leading to structural problems, mould growth, and interior damage.

-Inadequate drainage can have serious consequences for building safety.
-Standing water around foundations can weaken the structure and increase the risk of flooding.
-Slippery surfaces due to poor drainage create slip hazards, threatening occupants.
+Poor drainage can seriously affect building safety.
+Water pooling around foundations can weaken the structure and raise flooding risks.
+Slippery surfaces from inadequate drainage pose slip hazards, endangering occupants.

 Proper drainage also benefits the environment.
 Efficiently directing rainwater away from buildings reduces reliance on overloaded municipal stormwater systems, helping to conserve water resources and prevent untreated stormwater from polluting waterways.